The Differences Between Biosimilar, Human and Analog Insulins

 Biosimilar medications were first approved under section 351(K) of the Public Health Service Act for biosimilar products “shown to be biosimilar or interchangeable with an FDA-licensed reference product.”

-The FDA approved the first biosimilar insulin product, Semglee, in July 2021 for people with diabetes.
+The U.S. Food and Drug Administration (FDA) approved the first biosimilar insulin product, Semglee, in July 2021 for people with diabetes.
 The second FDA-approved “Insulin glargine and insulin glargine-yfgn are biologic medications (medications made from living organisms).”
 (MedlinePlus.gov) Examples include: Toujeo SoloStar, Lantus Solostar and Basaglar KwikPen.insulin glargine biosimilar, Rezvoglar, was approved in December 2021.
 This is another long-acting insulin that is similar to Lantus insulin.

 Despite biosimilars being attractive to patients and physicians for their safety and cost-effectiveness, there are not many biosimilars approved for use in the U.S. There is not as much information, research, awareness or availability compared to analog insulins.
 Few biosimilars are on the market today because of patent litigation settlements.